KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

    KPP_REAL :: BIG(1000)

-When used with the option :code:`DOUBLE on`, the above line will be automatically translated into:
+When used with the command :command:`#DOUBLE ON`, the above line will be automatically translated into:

 .. code-block:: F90

    REAL(kind=dp) :: BIG(1000)

-and when used with the option :code:`DOUBLE off`, the same line will become:
+and when used with the command :command:`#DOUBLE OFF`, the same line will
+become:

 .. code-block:: F90